-Aquarium fish that constantly hide among the plants and accessories within your tank aren't much fun, since the whole point of having an aquarium is to watch and admire your creatures.
+Aquarium fish that constantly hide among the plants and accessories within your tank isn't much fun, since the whole point of having an aquarium is to watch and admire your creatures.
 So it would be nice to understand what's going on here and how to correct it.

 The answer to the first part is rather simple: like any other animal, a fish hides because it is scared or uncomfortable with the surroundings.
 The more important question is what, exactly, is making the fish frightened in the first place?
 Here are some possibilities.

 If the fish was recently added to the tank, the most likely cause is that it's simply feeling nervous about its new surroundings.
 This is particularly true of non-schooling fish, who often like to claim a specific territory that they can become comfortable with.
 Given a few days, the fish should become comfortable with its new home and spend more time out and about.

 In the event your fish continues to hide for more than a few days to a week, there is another problem afoot.
 Until you correct the problem, the fish will continue to remain hidden.

 Look for Bullies

 If fish remain hidden for more than a few days, the problem may be other fish in the tank.
 Sometimes the addition of a new fish will bring out aggressive tendencies in tank-mates that formerly were not bullies.
 Behaviorally, what is happening is that established fish that have previously staked out a territory are now feeling the need to defend their territory from the newcomer.